 Because they are so often prescribed, many users who become addicted do not set out to abuse the drugs or become addicted.
 They often take the prescriptions as directed, but still wind up with a dependency.
 Or, rather, their bodies require higher and higher amounts of the drug in order to produce the desired results.
 More and more states of the U.S. tighten the rules of issuing the prescription for painkillers every year, but a huge number of addicted to painkillers still remains a problem on a national scale.

 Additionally, those who are dependent on prescription pain medications will often experience withdrawal symptoms if the drug is discontinued.

-Most painkillers are depressants, which means they depress function of the central nervous system.
+Most painkillers are depressants, which means they depress the function of the central nervous system.
 Some of the most common painkillers are in the opioid classification, meaning they bind to the opioid receptors of the brain to prevent pain.
 These are also some of the most addictive pain prescriptions given.

-Estimates are that 4.7 million Americans are addicted to painkillers in the US.
-Up to 7% of people who are prescribed an opiate or analgesic pain medication will become dependent.
+Estimates are that 4.7 million Americans are addicted to painkillers in the U.S. Up to 7% of people who are prescribed an opiate or analgesic pain medication will become dependent.
 This doesn’t include those who abuse painkillers when taking them for nonmedical purposes.

 What are the side effects of painkillers?

-The side effects of painkillers include:
+The common painkillers side effects include: